 There’s lots of cool projects out there that using any type of USB attached storage is not an option.
 For these projects Micro SD is still king.
 The good news is that Micro SD has had some recent developments such as the A1 / A2 application class cards.
 A2 is not supported by Raspberry Pi yet (or almost anything else really) so A1 is the important mark to hit.

 I’ll cover Micro SD in depth in the Micro SD analysis section but here are the current recommendations:

-The SanDisk Extreme A1 is a good budget option.
-At time of writing it is only $10.94 for the 32GB version.
+The SanDisk Extreme A1 is a good budget option

 If you need higher capacity than 32GB it is cheaper to go with the A2 Extreme Pro version of the card.
 I own this version of the card and it benchmarked at a very high 1039.
 It had the highest 4k random write speed of any card I own.